|

 national ticket counter, with stacks of luggage and big bundled carry-ons?
 The basic rule I always

 keep in mind, is more luggage increases your chances of it getting lost somewhere.
-In fact, you'll
+In fact,

-assembled the information in what I hope will be an easy to understand formula to enable you to
+here and have assembled the information into what I hope will be an easy to understand

-travel abroad with less hassle and greater ease.
+formula to enable you to travel abroad with less hassle and greater ease.

-to ask myself is why they have to take so much
+myself is why they have to take so much extra luggage with them?
+Prior to listing my tips, I

-to emphasize my basic disclaimer in that none of
+need to emphasize a basic disclaimer in that none of what I suggest is the "rule" of travel!

 BUYING MY TICKET